 CSS supports recording live streams and storing recording files in VOD for download and preview.
 This document describes how to create, bind, unbind, modify, and delete recording templates.
+You can create a recording template in two ways:

 Notes

-Recording files are saved in VOD by default.
-Please activate VOD first.
-To avoid service suspension due to overdue payments, you can also buy VOD storage packages in advance.
-For more information, see Getting Started with VOD.
 After enabling the recording feature, please make sure that your VOD service is in normal status.
 If it is not activated or is suspended due to overdue payments, live recording will fail.
 No recording files will be generated.
 Nor will fees be incurred.

 A recording file is available in about five minutes after recording ends.
 For example, if you start recording a live stream at 12:00 and stop at 12:30, you can get the recording at around 12:35.